abhi09v/FPGA---Fabric-Design-and-Architecture/README.md

    - Look-up Table (LUT) - Logic function implementation
    - Carry and Control Logic - Arithmetic Operations
    - Flip-flops and/or latches

+  1)The CLB (Configurable Logic Block) has inputs, outputs, and digital logic to carry user logic.
+  2)Interconnects give the logic blocks direction so they can apply the user logic.
+  3)Switch matrix offers to switch between interconnects based on the logic.
+  4)I/O pads utilize to connect to various applications.

 <img src="Images/fpga_arch_2.png">